Faculty

 - Course

-- In the G30 program, he will teach a course on literary modernism and the
+- In the G30 program, I am teaching "Literary Modernism and the Avant-garde,"

 -